jcsoriano/laravel-crud-templates/docs/guide/relationships.md

 # Relationships

-CRUD Templates for Laravel supports generating Eloquent relationships between models.
+In addition to fields, CRUD Templates for Laravel also supports relationships.
 When you define a relationship field, the package automatically creates the necessary migration columns, relationship methods, and validation rules.

 Relationships are declared along with fields, like below: